NinthDecimal iOS Integration Guide

 AppDelegate.m in order to listen for currency rewards.

-This listener will be called by the Kiip SDK after a user redeems a reward that carries a virtual currency value, and we will pass a quantity of currency into the method under the
+This listener will be called by the NinthDecimal SDK after a user redeems a reward that carries a virtual currency value.
+We will pass a quantity of currency into the method under the

 If a user chooses not to redeem currency, then the value passed down will be zero.

 Access more inventory, increase engagement and drive more revenue with Rewarded Video.
-For access to Rewarded Video inventory please contact email@example.com.
+To utilize Rewarded Video, designate and individual moments placement in the NinthDecimal dashboard.

 We’ve provided a couple of sample applications for you to browse.
 Check out our public Github repo in case you’d like to try custom notifications, or just need to see some code-samples.